rss-holmes/linear-cli-ai/README.md

 # Sample Usage

-linear-cli-api is available in the commandline with the command ``linear``
+linear-cli-ai is available in the commandline with the command ``linear``

 To view help documentation type :